pushme-pullyou/tootoo13/cookbook/fob-file-open-basic/README.md

 ## Concept

 ### Mission

+fob-file-open-basic.js

 * Creates the HTML for the user interface
-* Open local files given:
+* Opens local files given:
 	* URL
 	* FileReader() object
 	* XMLHttpRequest() object
 * Parses the file if necessary
+* Converts Markdown to HTML
 * Displays and renders results in a target ```<div>```

+fob-file-open-basic.html

+* Includes basic code to toggle display of current status
+* Includes button that opens local files with a URL

 This is a generic function. forks have been used to open XML, RAD and other file types